Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **ReMoods has tested the best fonts for you with both great performance of reading and writing, and I developed everything based on using those fonts, so I recommended you use them:**

 - **Base Font:** Mulish (For main note contents)
+- **Base Font:** Chiron Hei HK ExtraLight & Chiron Hei HK Light (For Traditional & Simplified Chinese)
 - **Monospace Font:** Cascadia Mono Light (For markdown syntax, code block, list token, etc.)
 - **Heading Font:** Montserrat (For headings only)
-- **Traditional & Simplified Chinese Font:** Chiron Hei HK ExtraLight & Chiron Hei HK Light

-Note: The Chiron Hei HK font will auto-switch to ExtraLight when using Dusk Mode and Night Mode, and switch to Light when using Day Mode.
+> To Chinese Language Users:
+> I definitely recommend you use "Mulish" as your English font If you often use both English and Chinese to take notes.
+Because it has better visual identification and word separation experience.
+Moreover, "Mulish" supplies monospace number characters.
+So, when you combine using both languages within your notes, it would make your notes seem more elegant.
+> Additionally, ReMoods make the "Chiron Hei HK" font will switching the font weight automatically based on the theme mode you use to improve the reading experience under different background colors.
+So, I hope you will enjoy it!

 Here is the abridged version of the font packages you can download from my Google Drive: